miguelgargallo/Pen/README.md

 | Definition of attributes | Yes | Yes |
 ```

-## 12 Things that mdp can do that .md can't
+## 12 Things that pencil can do that .md can't

 - Syntax for defining actions and importing libraries in the Pylar programming language
 - Numbering system for headings, paragraphs, and other text elements for easier organization and navigation.